chrollo1/graph-theory/README.md

 ## A collection of algorithms and datatypes

 ## Overview
-* Dijkstra's algorithm for undirected graphs
+* Dijkstra's algorithm for undirected and directed graphs
-* A*-algorithm for undirected graphs
-* Bellman-Ford algorithm for directed graphs
-* Ford-Fulkerson algorithm, for flow networks
-* Minimum spanning tree algorithm
-* Cycle finding algorithm
-* MinCut algorithm to find minimum cut